dreamos82/mtgrestservice/README.md

 ```

 Once the service is started just try to access:
-* http://&lt;hostname&gt;:8081/listeditions for a list of all editions in json format
+* http://&lt;hostname&gt;:4040/listeditions for a list of all editions in json format
-* http://&lt;hostname&gt;:8081/getedition/{key}/{format} where key is the edition code, and format is xml or json, will return the information available for the edition specified in key in the selected format.
+* http://&lt;hostname&gt;:4040/getedition/{key}/{format} where key is the edition code, and format is xml or json, will return the information available for the edition specified in key in the selected format.

+The port used by default is 4040, if you change it in config.properties, change the port accordingly in the above examples.
 # Help

 I will be very happy if you want to help me with this project, you can do it in three ways: